 By James Walter

-James Walter is the CEO and co-founder of Seattle-based Finagraph (formerly known as BBC Easy), which is a provider of best-in-class automated financial intelligence tools and data verification to financial institutions and accounting firms.
+James Walter is the CEO and co-founder of Finagraph (formerly BBC Easy) – an automated financial intelligence tool that provides advanced analytics and data verification to financial institutions and their commercial lending customers.